Sol Wachtler: Career

-Wachtler was a key figure in making spousal rape a criminal offense.
-He was known for the remark, "A marriage license should not be viewed as a license for a husband to forcibly rape his wife with impunity" (in People v.
-Liberta).
+Wachtler was a key figure in making marital rape a criminal offense, writing in People v.
+Liberta, "A marriage license should not be viewed as a license for a husband to forcibly rape his wife with impunity".

-Wachtler wrote the majority opinion in a 1988 right to die case interpreting the statute's requirement of "clear and convincing evidence" that a person who can no longer communicate would have wanted to die in a particular circumstance.
+Wachtler wrote the majority opinion in a 1988 right to die case interpreting the statute's requirement of "clear and convincing evidence" that a person who can no longer communicate would want to die in a particular circumstance.
 The majority opinion set a stricter standard of "clear and convincing" than the lower courts, and refused to let a patient's family withdraw life support.
-General statements by a person that he or she would not want to live in such a condition are not acceptable under the decision.
-The decision was criticized by right-to-die organizations as being too strict and unworkable, and taking decision-making away from family members.
-Wachtler was criticized for writing the decision while his own 86-year-old mother was recovering from a stroke.
-His formulation of this higher standard of proof was later adopted by the Supreme Court of the United States.
+General statements by a person that he or she would not want to live in such a condition are not sufficient under the decision.
+Right-to-die organizations criticized the decision, saying it was too strict, unworkable, and took decision-making away from family members.
+Wachtler was criticized for writing the decision while his own mother was recovering from a stroke.
+The Supreme Court of the United States later adopted his formulation of this higher standard of proof.

 As Chief Judge, Wachtler served not only as the head of the Court of Appeals, but also as the chief administrator for the state court system.
-He made significant administrative changes, called for the merit selection of judges, implemented streamlined procedures, reduced opportunities for "judge shopping", and reformed the state's grand jury system.
+He made significant administrative changes, called for the merit selection of judges, implemented streamlined procedures, reduced opportunities for forum shopping, and reformed the state's grand jury system.
 Wachtler also created a New York State Judicial Commission for Minority Concerns, a Workforce Diversity Program, and a New York State Task Force on Gender Bias.